cogitovirus/cogitovirus.com/content/posts/20221230-automation-notes-scraping-browser-logs/index.md

 ## Why even bother?

 Web applications often rely on additional services (like a REST API) to dynamically load the required data.
-When a test fails, those services might be the root cause of the fault (an example would be a malformed request or a straight-up 500 response from the service).
+When a test fails, those services often are the root cause of the fault (an example would be a malformed request or a straight-up 500 response from the service).

 Being able to quickly identify the cause of a failure with information available at hand (logs of a failed script) is one of the core competencies of an automation engineer.
 Having to manually reproduce the steps might take hours, which won't work if your team is following any of the *"Lean"* or *"Agile"* practices.